ever-co/ever-demand/README.md

 yarn lerna bootstrap
 ```

-The command above will install all required packages for every sub-project of the Ever Platform.
+The command above install all required packages for every sub-project of the Ever Platform.

 ### MongoDB

-Ever platform configured to use MongoDB by default and assume you have MongoDB service running and accepting connections on default `localhost:27017`.
+Ever platform configured to use MongoDB by default and assume you have MongoDB service running and accepting connections on the default `localhost:27017`.
 Please see relevant section in our [documentation](https://github.com/ever-co/ever/wiki/MongoDB).

 ### Platform Configuration